ayesha-ghani098/Lifecycle-Indexes-Redux/README.md

 )(Counter)

- ## To Do Functional Work like api calling or firebase database  import applymiddleware which will get from redux-thunk
+ ## To Do Functional Work like api calling or firebase database  import middleware which will get from redux-thunk

  ### npm i redux-thunk